 Once the device is finished erasing and resetting, you’ll need to set it up manually from the very beginning.

-6. Remove malware with an antivirus app
+6. Install an antivirus app

 In addition, TotalAV has an ad blocker feature, which will enhance your protection online, preventing malicious pop-ups, trackers, and other malware threats from targetting your data and device.